OhDeeOh-Ex/event-simultor/README.md

 - Performance Benchmarking: Automated CSV logging of execution times across increasing workloads (10k to 100k events).

-- Python Analytics: A visualization suite using pandas and matplotlib to analyze scaling behavior and latency distributions.
+- Python Analytics: A visualisation suite using pandas and matplotlib to analyse scaling behavior and latency distributions.

 ## Technologies
 - C++